Blood Brothers (musical): Act One

-Mrs. Johnstone continues to work for the Lyons family, but Mrs. Lyons soon feels that Mrs. Johnstone is paying too much attention to the child that she has given up to her.
-In the early 1960s, she fires Mrs. Johnstone because of this, however in return Mrs. Johnstone wants to take the baby with her.
-Mrs. Lyons offers her money which Mrs. Johnstone refuses but Mrs. Lyons plays on Mrs. Johnstone's superstitious nature by telling her that "if twins separated at birth learn that they were once one of a pair they will both immediately die" ("Shoes Upon the Table").
-Mrs. Lyons again gives Mrs. Johnstone the money and leaves.
-It is implied that Mrs. Johnstone is left traumatised by this encounter.
+Mrs. Johnstone continues to work for the Lyons family, but Mrs. Lyons begins to feel she's too attached to Edward.
+She fires her, causing Mrs. Johnstone to demand her son back.
+Mrs. Lyons manipulates her into backing down by playing on her superstitious nature, telling her that "if twins separated at birth learn that they were once one of a pair, they will both immediately die" ("Shoes Upon the Table").

-In the late 1960s, a seven-year-old Mickey, the son of Mrs. Johnstone, meets Edward, the other twin, by chance, and after learning they share the same birthday, the two boys make a pact to become blood brothers, with Mickey calling Edward "Eddie".
-Mrs. Johnstone finds them, and fearing that they will find out they are twins, sends Eddie away, telling him not to come round again or else the "Bogey-man" will get him.
-Later in the day, Mickey goes to Eddie's house, but Mrs. Lyons throws him out when she comes to the realisation that he is Edward's separated twin.
-She and Eddie argue on the subject, and Eddie swears at her.
-Mrs. Lyons slaps him, blaming Mickey for teaching him inappropriate language, and immediately regrets her reaction.
-She realises that he has learned to swear from Mickey.
+Years later, a seven-year-old Mickey meets Edward by chance.
+After learning that they share the same birthday, the two boys make a pact to become blood brothers, with Mickey nicknaming Edward "Eddie."
+Mrs. Johnstone finds them and sends Eddie away, fearing they'll find out they're twins.
+Later in the day, Mickey goes to Eddie's house, but Mrs. Lyons throws him out when she realizes that he's Edward's twin.